Hamza-Rafique/Hamza-Rafique/README.md

-### FrontEnd Developer at Encoder solutions
+### FrontEnd Developer at Encoder Solutions
 _Mar 2018 - Jan 2020 (1 year 11 months)_

-Assigning tasks to the teammates as well as giving them ideas on how to do them.
-Give reports to the managing director of teammates on a daily basis.
+ - Assigning tasks to the teammates as well as giving them ideas on how to do them.
+Give reports to the managing director of teammates daily.

 ---